Asset Forfeiture Attorneys in Orlando, Florida

 If you have received a Notice of Seizure of Personal Property and Right to an Adversarial Preliminary Hearing, you must file a request for an adversarial preliminary hearing within fifteen days for a State action or ten days for a Federal action to preserve your rights.

 Helping Innocent People Regain Their Property

 Asset forfeiture is not only difficult for the person who has been charged with a crime, but it is also difficult for family members who may have had no connection with any wrongdoing that may or may not have occurred.

 Loss of a Vehicle, or, worse, a home, will have harmful effects on the lives of spouses, girlfriends or boyfriends, and children.
 In fact, police have been known to seize cash from vehicles simply because there was a large amount of cash in the vehicle, with NO evidence of wrongdoing by any occupant of that vehicle.
 Likewise, the loss of cash or property from a business can put that business in jeopardy, even when there is no evidence of wrongdoing by ALL the owners of that business.

-At the Law Offices of Scott & Medling, P.A.,our defense attorneys vigorously challenge unjust search and seizure of your property.
+At the law office of Scott & Medling, PA, our defense attorneys vigorously challenge unjust search and seizures of your property.
 We also work on behalf of innocent spouses and parents whose property was seized by the police, bringing a case for hardship or ownership.

-If your property was seized by the police, call us at (407) 894-0052.
+If your property was seized by the police, contact us.
 We will ensure that a defense attorney responds quickly to your questions.

 For an example of our results, please view the 5th District Court of Appeal’s Order here.